soer7022/CSAUHacktoberFest/README.md

 [https://hacktoberfest.digitalocean.com/](https://hacktoberfest.digitalocean.com/)

 ## How to contribute to this project
-Complete these two tasks to contribute to this project:
+Complete this simple task to contribute to this project:

-* Add your name to the `CONTRIBUTORS.md` file
 * Add an algorithm of choice in a language of choice

-Complete these tasks, make a pull request for your work and wait for it to be merged!
+Complete this task, make a pull request for your work and wait for it to be merged!

 ## Getting started
 * Fork this repository (Click the Fork button in the top right of this page, click your Profile Image)